cscorley/dissertation/chapters/2_related/1_tr_general.md

 ##### Recall

 *Recall* is the fraction of relevant retrieved documents.
-We define recall as:
+I define recall as:

 \begin{equation}
 \operatorname{recall} =